 Second Year of Neurology Residency (PGY3)

-As a senior PGY3 resident, 4 modules are spent in the inpatient service, 3 ½ in the outpatient service, 3 in EMG, 2 in Neuropathology with Mondays spent in Neuro-opthalmology, and ½ module in Sleep Medicine.
+As a senior PGY3 resident, 4 modules are spent in the inpatient service, 3 ½ in the outpatient service, 3 in EMG, 2 in Neuropathology with Mondays spent in Neuro-ophthalmology, and ½ module in Sleep Medicine.
 Each outpatient rotation beyond the first year is spent in a subspecialty service including movement disorders, neuromuscular disease, multiple sclerosis, and cognitive/behavioral neurology.
-The Neuropathology and Neuro-opthalmology rotations take place at the Cleveland Clinic Foundation in Ohio.
+The Neuropathology and Neuro-ophthalmology rotations take place at the Cleveland Clinic Foundation in Ohio.

 Third Year of Neurology Residency (PGY4)